aercolino/enzymes3/readme.txt

 > As you know, John (42 posts) and I are very good friends.

-With Nzymes many things are a couple of PHP lines away.
+With Nzymes, you are the plugin because many things are just a couple of PHP lines away.

-* Why not change the style of "(42 posts)"?
+* Why not display "(42 posts)" in red?
-* Why not add a link to John's posts?
+* Why not link "(42 posts)" to John's posts?

 = At a glance =